vault27/Foundation/bgp.md

 - Does not use hello packets to discover neighbors
 - TCP port 179
 - Neighbors may be several hops away
-- Multi hoop sessions require that the router uses underlying route installeed in the RIB static or from routing protocol
+- Multi hop sessions require that the router uses underlying route installed in the RIB static or from routing protocol
 - BGP routers do not have to be in a data path
 - 2 types of sessions: iBGP and eBGP
-- 2 BGP processes with different AS on one router - ?
+- 2 BGP processes with different AS on one router - supported on some platforms
 - BGP is not a routing protocol: BGP is an application used to exchange NLRI, IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
 - For different addresses different AFI/SAFI numbers are used
 - Internet de facto protocol, Routing protocol of Intenet, Port 179 TCP, EGP
-- BGP knows the next-hop but not the outgoing interface
+- BGP knows the next-hop, but not the outgoing interface
 - IGP must be able to perform recursion otherwise the route cannot be used
 - It is not binded to interface, we just configure neighbors and then connect to them according to routing table
 - It does not use metric like IGP to calculate best route, it uses many steps and PAs